 From 2 million tons in 1950, global polymer resin and fiber production has increased to 390 million tons in 2021.
-Over 9 billion tons of plastics have been created since it started being mass produced after World War II.
-Unfortunately, less than 10% of these plastics are recycled in the U.S. as of 2015, with over 6 billion tons having ended up in landfills and polluting the environment.
+Over 9 billion tons of plastics have been created since mass production started after World War II.
+Unfortunately, less than 10% of these plastics are recycled in the U.S. as of 2015, with over 6 billion tons ending up in landfills.

-Plastics can take hundreds of years to break down, and even then, they only break into smaller pieces that are micrometers, or even nanometers, in size.
-The sun and other natural processes also break exposed plastics down into these micro particles.
-Microplastics have been found in the remotest places on Earth; from the peak of Mount Everest to the sediment at the bottom of the Mariana Trench to the ice at the North Pole.
-Animals inadvertently ingest plastic and it has even been found in the water we drink and air we breathe.
+Plastics take hundreds of years to break down.
+Even then, they only break into micro- or nano-sized particles.
+Microplastics have been found in the remotest places on Earth, from Mount Everest to the Mariana Trench and even in the water we drink and the air we breathe.

 Photo by Brian Yurasits from Unsplash

-Plastic production processes release large amounts of greenhouse gas emissions, as do many of the removal processes, such as incineration.
-The best solution, then, is to significantly decrease the production of new plastics and completely reuse existing plastics.
-There are many ideas for reusing plastics including repurposing, reusing items as they are, and recycling the plastic materials into new plastics.
+Plastic production processes release large amounts of greenhouse gas emissions.
+The best solution is to significantly decrease the production of new plastics and completely reuse existing plastics.
+Many ideas exist for repurposing plastics and recycling plastic materials into new products.

 Photo by Sylwia Bartyzel from Unsplash